HL7/fhir-mmm-ig/input/pagecontent/this_specification.md

 *	data consumer systems SHOULD be capable of processing (display, store, etc.) the data elements based on the utility of the specific element to the receiver.
 *	When receiving a transaction from a data source system, the data consumer system SHALL interpret missing data elements within resource instances as data not present in the data source system.
 *	data consumer systems SHALL be able to process resource instances containing data elements asserting missing information without generating an error or causing the application to fail.

+### Search
+This specification uses the same Search Syntax rule as [US Core](https://www.hl7.org/fhir/us/core/searchparameters.html).
+This guide does not define any additional Search Parameters.

 ### Privacy and Security
 The methods by which data sources and data consumers agree upon the scope of clinical information to be exchanged for maternal health research should occur prior to implementation of this guide.
 Both data sources and data consumers must consider all applicable laws, policies, and organizational.